Finding a Balance is Key To Recovery

-Most of us realize pretty soon after getting sober that alcohol was never really the problem; that in fact, it was life that was the problem.
+Most of us realize pretty soon after getting sober that alcohol was never really the problem; it was life that was the problem.
 Newly sober we are faced with the challenge of living life without using alcohol as a crutch.

 Luckily for us, many people have already trodden this path and can show us the way.
 Alcoholics need help, and a lot of it.
 We need tools and instructions on how to use them, but most of all we need each other.
 This path cannot be walked alone.
 Ask around, many have tried and have fallen.